viktorstrate/react-mathquill/README.md

 - onChange([mathField](http://docs.mathquill.com/en/latest/Api_Methods/#mqmathfieldhtml_element-config)) - _A function that is called on change events._
 - mathquillDidMount([mathField](http://docs.mathquill.com/en/latest/Api_Methods/#mqmathfieldhtml_element-config)) - _A function that is called when the Mathquill element is initalized._

-Other props will be passed to the wrapping element, this can be useful for custom _classNames_ or _styles_
+Other props will be passed to the wrapping span element, this can be useful for custom _classNames_ or _styles_

 ## StaticMathField (React Element)